Body Shape Styling

 • Pleated skirts — Movement and shape

-Accessories can make or break your outfit when you have a boxy figure:
+Accessories can make or break your outfit when you have a boxy figure.
+Belts are your secret weapon for creating waist definition instantly.

 • • Statement belts (wear at natural waist)